Magic Quadrant for Network Access Control

 - To achieve the maximum benefits of Portnox at remote locations, the vendor suggests deployment of its Knoxer software (free of charge) at each location.
-Knoxer provides a consistent approach to isolating unknown and noncompliant endpoints.
-Without Knoxer, the process of isolating endpoints may vary according to the infrastructure at the remote location.
+Without Knoxer, the process of isolating and remediating endpoints may be inconsistent, as it will vary according to the infrastructure at the remote location.

 - Customization of Portnox may be required to enable special-purpose endpoints, such as security cameras or videoconferencing systems, to gain network access.
 Because endpoint discovery is at the core of the Portnox solution, all endpoints must be accurately profiled.
-Some customer references commented that Portnox's library of profiled devices could be larger to avoid the customization effort required to identify nonstandard endpoints.
-Portnox provides templates to ease the customization.
+Some customers commented that Portnox's library of profiled devices could be larger to avoid the customization effort required to identify nonstandard endpoints.

-- Portnox has a limited geographic reach.
-While it has a growing presence in the U.S., its primary operations are in Israel and the U.K. Customers and prospects outside of these regions may face challenges obtaining presales and postsales support from the company.
+- Portnox lacks a strong distribution channel in North America.
+Customers and prospects in North America may face challenges in obtaining presales and postsales support from the company.

-- StillSecure's FIPS 140-2 and Common Criteria certifications provide an advantage in government procurements because most other NAC vendors have yet to achieve these certifications.
+- Pulse Secure has established full FIPS compliance and EAL3 certification for its NAC products.
+These certifications provide an advantage in government procurements, because most other NAC vendors have yet to meet these qualifications.